 Send the file to me as an email attachment. email@example.com

 I will attach it to your course in the main columns list of courses in the ‘Attachments’ section.
 Tell your members to Click on the course and it will expand to a full page view.
 You will then clearly see the resource document in Attachments.
-Click on it and it opens up.
-There is a button to Download it.
-You can see a small attachment icon in Positive Psychology course above.
+It the image below the Positive Psychology course has an attachment, in addition to the ‘Photo’ which heads each display.
+Click on an attachment and and it opens up.
+There is also a button to Download an attachment.